relai-ai/Continual-Learning-Terminal-Bench/README.md

-# Do Agent Optimizers Compound?
+# Continual-Learning Evaluation on Terminal-Bench 2.0

 This repository holds the agent-harness artifacts accompanying the preprint *"Do Agent Optimizers Compound?
 A Continual-Learning Evaluation on Terminal-Bench 2.0."* It evaluates